 Breast reduction side effects and risks

 Breast reduction surgery carries the same risks as most surgeries, most related to the threat of infection, bleeding or unfavorable scarring.
-Dr. Appel makes every effort to eliminate these risks.
+Our surgeons make every effort to eliminate these risks.

 Breast skin might be dry after surgery, but moisturizer can eliminate discomfort.